Blackchronicler/datapipeline/README.md

-# ITECH LF8
+# Github Data Pipeline

-### Daten systemübergreifend bereitstellen
+### Provide data across systemsDaten systemübergreifend bereitstelle

-#### Ziele:
+#### Aim:

-- Github besser kennen lernen
+- Get to know Github better
-- Daten aus dezentralen Quellen zusammenführen
+- Merge data from decentralized sources
-- Daten aufbereiten und zur weiteren Nutzung zur Verfügung stellen
+- Prepare data and make it available for further use
-- Mindestens Unit und Integration Tests implementieren
+- Implement at least unit and integration tests
-- CI / CD Pipeline aufbauen und automatisieren
+- Build and automate CI / CD pipeline